 Southern Cassowaries can be found throughout the wet tropics of North Queensland.
 The first time I spotted one was in the Daintree Rainforest where there’s a decent population.
 Recently we also took a hike in Barron Gorge National Park near Kuranda on the Northern tip of the Tablelands and got lucky on the way home, spotting two beauties cross the road.

-There was also definitely one along the hiking track, we just didn’t spot it.
+There was also definitely one along the hiking track there, we just didn’t spot it.
 The trail was mostly through dense rainforest (which they love) so it was hard to see though the trees.
 But on the return walk some freshly laid casso pooh was laid on the forest floor.

 After we heard a distinctive deep booming call they make and I spotted something black in the distance though the trees.
 I think perhaps a Daddy cassowary was with his chicks and they were foraging for food.